felixiho/fairgoat.com/src/pages/pagination-in-graphql/index.md

 Offset pagination albeit easy to implement, might skip some results in scenerios where new endtries are added to the database during the query.

-This is where context pagination outshines it.
+This is where cursor pagination outshines it.

-## Context Pagination
+## Cursor Pagination